SergiusIW/collider/README.md

 and demos/collider-demos-desktop.
 You can run these demos by importing the two projects into [Eclipse](http://www.eclipse.org/), adding the necessary libraries described in the dependencies.txt files, and running the main method in the collider-demos-desktop project.

+###Dependencies

+The Collider library does not depend on any third party libraries.
+However, the Collider demos depend on [LibGDX](http://libgdx.badlogicgames.com/).
+Building with Gradle will download these dependencies for you.
+See the build.gradle files for more details.

 ### License

 Collider is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+### Example Game

+I've made a game called [Weaponless](http://www.matthewmichelotti.com/games/weaponless/) that uses this library to handle collision detection.
+Check it out at http://www.matthewmichelotti.com/games/weaponless/.